OpenZeppelin/cto.openzeppelin.com/README.md

-# zeppelin-website
+# OpenZeppelin CTO Job Opening Website

-The website for zeppelin.
+The website for CTO Job Opening of OpenZeppelin.

 - `src` -- contains the jekyll sources for the website itself.